DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 1.2 Clone the Pipeline Repository with all the necessary scripts:

-Main.nf
+* Main.nf

-nextflow.config
+* nextflow.config

-kmer-Analysis.sh
+* kmer-Analysis.sh

-kmerPlot.R
+* kmerPlot.R

 ```
-## Navigate to the directory with the fastq data
+## Navigate to the directory with your fastq data
 cd /path/to/folder/with/species/fastq/files

 git clone https://github.com/DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow.git